Skip to main content

 Email: pitcairn@live.unc.edu

 During her undergraduate degree, Abby was a member of the UNC Field Hockey Team, which has contributed to her interest in Sports Medicine Research.
 Prior to working in the lab, Abby was working in the Marsico Lung Institute as a research technician focusing on respiratory illnesses, such as cystic fibrosis.
-Abby is in the process of applying to medical schools for the 2024 cycle.
+Abby is in the process of applying to medical schools and Physician Assistant Programs for the 2025 cycle.

 Contact Information: